AurelienFT/PangolinStats/README.md

 - Click "Load Unpack".
 - It's finish use it :)

+## How to update

+- Download new version in the place of the older
+- Extensions page
+- Enable "Developer mode"
+- Click update butotn at the top

 ## Is it safe ?

 All the code is here and you download from here so you can check by yourself, it's pretty safe.